chischte/cylinder-library/README.md

 	ExampleCylinder.stroke(1500, 500); // (push time,pull time)

 	if (ExampleCylinder.stroke_completed()) {
-      // if cylinder stroke is completed, do stuff}
+      // if stroke is completed, do stuff}
 	}